 - Composite Manufacturing

 - Geometric Dimensioning and Tolerancing (GD&T)

 - Technical Writing

 Washington's 34 community and technical colleges produce thousands of graduates per year.
 This tool allows those in aerospace and advanced manufacturing to search for graduates within a category (skills or job type), school or location.
 This shows employers how many skilled labor positions they can hire within certain skill sets.

 When reviewing a college entry for a program, you may view:

-- Program capacity - how many students were allowed in that program
+- Anticipated Graduates - how many students are expected to graduate in that program

 - Graduation dates